awarenessxz/TempFileDrop/design4/storage-component-library/README.md

 ## Usage

-To use `storage-component-libray` in your project, do the following:
+To use `storage-component-library` in your project, do the following:

 1. Adding Library as dependency
     - `yarn add storage-component-library axios moment`